 You can also integrate ShippyPro with stores and carriers, so you can manage everything in one place.

-Try ShippyPro for free, with a trial of 30 orders at no cost, and see how it can simplify your shipping strategy today.
+Try ShippyPro for free, with a trial of 30 days at no cost, and see how it can simplify your shipping strategy today.